 Call Today!
 Exceptional Service and Flat Rates on Corporate Legal Fees

 Call today so that the Kahane Law Office corporate lawyers in Calgary can help you with your corporate minute book needs.
-Call today at 403-225-8810 in Calgary, Alberta or toll-free at 1-877-225-8817 or email us directly here.
+Call today: We have an office in Edmonton (780) 571-8463 and we also have an office in Calgary 403-225-8810 or call us toll-free at 1-877-225-8817 or email us directly here.